workshop-devhub/platform-engineering-101/README.md

 For this workshop, we’ve chosen GitHub.
 Note that GitHub apps have already been preconfigured for you, so you can skip that part in this
 [training exercise](https://developers.redhat.com/learning/learn:streamline-development-github-integration-and-software-templates-red-hat-developer-hub/resource/learn:streamline-development-github-integration-and-software-templates-red-hat-developer-hub:resource:prerequisites-and-step-step-guide).

+In case you would like to continue with your own GitHub application, feel free to obtain the following parameters from you GitHub organization and/or GitHub app:
+_How to obtain these parameters is described in section '1.
+Configure GitHub'_
+* app ID.
+* client ID.
+* client secret.
+* private key (i.e., .pem file).

+Next to the written tutorial, we've created a [dynamic video tutorial](https://app.arcade.software/share/yAz2okhKSeBNCRrqmQ39), which you can follow as well to obtain these parameters.
+(Whenever the video pauzes, you have to click 'next' or 'arrow right' to continue).

 Starting from the second part of
 [the exercise](https://developers.redhat.com/learning/learn:streamline-development-github-integration-and-software-templates-red-hat-developer-hub/resource/learn:streamline-development-github-integration-and-software-templates-red-hat-developer-hub:resource:prerequisites-and-step-step-guide),
-focus on the following steps
+focus on the following steps:
-_(you can skip other configuration steps, as tasks like software template creation will be covered later in the workshop):_
+_(you can skip other configuration steps, as tasks like software template creation will be covered later in the workshop)_
 * '**2.
 Create a basic GitHub integration within Developer Hub** (i.e., repository creation and scanning)'
 * '**3.3 Enable GitHub authentication**'